 As part of our commitment to protecting older Canadians from financial abuse and fraud, we have partnered with former conman turned security consultant, Frank W. Abagnale, to develop an educational video series on spotting and preventing the most common scams.
 Since their release, the videos have received over 1 million views across our social media platforms, with positive responses from customers thanking us for providing helpful content.
 Some customers have stated they now feel significantly more confident in spotting and handling these scenarios.WATCH VIDEOS

-With the code in mind, we have made enhancements to our current processes to ensure our customers receive an optimal banking experience.
-For over 30 years, we have been committed to serving older Canadian homeowners who want to retire in the home they love.
+With the Senior Code in mind, we have made enhancements to our current accessibility processes to ensure our customers receive an optimal banking experience.
+For over 30 years, we have been committed to serving Canadian homeowners 55+ who want to retire in the home they love.
 It is important to us that they have the safety and security they deserve when they retire.
 With the help of this code, we will continue to honour that commitment.

 With expert knowledge in financial education, elder abuse, fraud, age bias and many other aspects central to the Seniors Code, our commitment to educate our employees and partners on how to better serve customers is something we’re incredibly proud of.

 Click to view our 2021 annual report as PDF, Download or Print.